The start of the 2008 saw RML introducing a further evolution

 Under

-to visit two news pages where coverage of the announcement
+urged to visit two news pages where coverage of the announcement

 is given, followed by a report on the shakedown test at